codingple/HotelStarRating/README.md

 ![Data](./images/data.PNG)
 &nbsp;
 ### Results
-These results show that we may rate the stars for hotels!
+These results show that the probability of prediction, which means that we may rate the stars for hotels in person!
 * **Result from Paris data**
 ![Paris](./images/paris_result.png)
 &nbsp;